 • Good walking shoes, sandals, water shoes for island hikes-Chacos, Tevas or Crocs are great!

 • Motion sickness medicine (Bonine is non-drowsy)

 • Ginger Pills (also helps with sea sickness)

 • Address for family and friends

-If you would like your own personal copy, you should bring this with you.
-(The books used this semester will also be used for future semesters of NILI.)
 You will need to bring your own notebooks, pens, index cards, etc. If you have a laptop, this would be helpful.
-We have wireless hotspots on campus.
-Keep in mind that you will be living in a South American Country, and Internet access may be sporadic.
+We have wireless Internet on campus.
+Keep in mind that you will be living in a South American country, and Internet access can be sporadic.